Alanimustafa/320-SBA-REACT-WEB-APP/README.md

 API: This applicatoin is using the Fake Store API.
 No API key is required for getting the data from the website.

+How it works:
+HOME PAGE at root (/)- Displays all the products received from the fake store API.
+MEN'S PAGE at root (/mens) - Displays all men's clothing products received from the fake store API.
+WOMEN'S PAGE at root (/womens) - Displays all women's clothing products received from the fake store API.
+JEWELERY PAGE at root (/jewelery) - Displays all jewelery products received from the fake store API.
+ELECTRONICS PAGE at root (/electronics) - Displays all electronics products received from the fake store API.

+Each produc